-The best continuation bet is the one that helps your hand.
-In a situation where the opponent puts you on big cards when you raise pre-flop, you are more likely to win your bet.
-Aces and kings are good to have on the board, as they make for perfect continuation bet situations.
-Your opponents are likely to assume that they have hit the pre-flop raiser if they haven’t given up because they do not have a decent hand.
-A great continuation bet is 2/3 to 3/4 the size of the pot.
+The best c-bet is the one that helps your hand.
+Aces and kings are good to have on the board, as they make for perfect continuation-bet situations.
+A great c-bet is two-thirds to three-quarters the size of the pot.
 This is an effective strategy to make your opponent think that you have a much stronger hand and scare them out of the pot.
-If your bet is very low to the size of the pot, your opponents are likely to call, thinking that they have a better hand, or that you are most likely to draw.
+If your bet is very low compared to the pot size, your opponents are likely to call, thinking that they have a better hand, or that you’re most likely to draw.

-Any strategy used 100% of the time will not be effective.
-Even with continuation bets, there are bad flops.
-This is when the c-bet helps your opponent’s hand and gives them a reason to call.
-In this kind of situation, you want to avoid making a continuation bet.
+Remember, any strategy used 100% of the time will not be effective.
+Yes, there are bad flops with continuation bets too.
+A bad flop can happen when the c-bet helps your opponent’s hand and gives them a reason to call.
+Of course, you’ll want to avoid this kind of situation.
 Online poker is a game of prediction, and you can never know which boards will help you and which won’t.
-You need to predict the hand your opponent is likely to have called with, and if it is strong enough for them to stick around.
-You don’t want to bet if they have high ranking cards – for instance, a straight hand with 7, 8, and 9.
+You need to predict the hand that your opponent is likely to have called with, and guess whether it’s strong enough for them to stick around.
+You don’t want to bet if they have high-ranking cards – for instance, a straight hand with 7, 8, and 9.
 In that case, you’re better off just checking.

 You may also want to avoid continuation betting if you’re playing against many opponents.
-Your c-bet is highly unlikely to work if multiple opponents call after you have raised before the flop.
-The more opponents there are, the higher the chances of you getting called.
-Also, if you have a ‘calling-station opponent’ (a player who calls in every turn), it’s best to keep your continuation betting to the minimum.
+Your c-bet is highly unlikely to work if multiple opponents call after you’ve raised before the flop.
+The more opponents there are – and there are lots if you play at online poker tournaments – the higher the chances of you getting called.
+Also, if you have a “calling-station opponent” (a player who calls in every turn), it’s best to keep your continuation betting to the minimum.

-Always remember your position.
+Always remember your position (the order in which players are seated at the table).
 It becomes more difficult to c-bet when you are out of position.
-If you fire a c-bet in every turn and suddenly give up when your opponents call, they are likely to notice and forfeit the pot by calling your raises in position and calling your flop bet.
-Always keep your continuation bets to the minimum if you raise before the flop is called in position.
+If you fire a c-bet in every turn and suddenly give up when your opponents call, they’re likely to notice and forfeit the pot by calling your raises in position and calling your flop bet.
+Always keep your c-bets to the minimum if you raise before the flop is called in position.
 Aggressive opponents are most likely to make your playing strategy more difficult.

 Playing in a good position gives you the advantage to measure the strength of your opponent’s hand.
 In that case, you can make continuation bets more often.

-Can you make a continuation bet outside the flop?
+Can you make a c-bet outside of the flop?